-Perennial weeds such as dandelions or crabgrass recur each year from the same root system.
+- Perennial weeds, such as dandelions or crabgrass, recur yearly from the same root system.

-“A lot of our weeds are annuals that germinate from seed, flower, produce seed, and die within one year,” says Horticulture Agent Mary Helen Ferguson with the Louisiana State University Extension in Livingston Parish.
-“Once an annual weed has flowered and gone to seed, it’s already done most of its damage and will die soon anyway.
-Once seed has been produced, that seed will be in the soil for the following years.”
+Horticulture agent Mary Helen Ferguson with the Louisiana State University Extension in Livingston Parish says, “Once an annual weed has flowered and gone to seed, it’s already done most of its damage and will die soon anyway.
+Once a seed has developed, that seed will be in the soil for the following years.”

 Identify Your Weeds

 But before you head to the store to pick up weed killer, identify your weeds first, says the Weed Science Society of America (WSSA), a nonprofit organization fostering an awareness of weeds and their impact on the environment.